-6.1.1.
-Each team shall register for the moot by filling the online registration form before 21st February 2023.
-The teams are strongly encouraged to complete the registration form at the earliest possible.

-6.1.2.
-While filling the registration form, the teams have to choose a primary contact person.
-All communications concerning the Moot will be sent by e-mail to the nominated contact person.
-It is that person a responsibility to convey all relevant information and distribute all relevant material to the team.
+- 6.1.1.
+Each team shall register for the moot by filling the online final registration form before 10th March 2024.
+The teams are strongly encouraged to complete the registration form at the earliest possible. - 6.1.2.
+While filling in the registration form, the teams are required to nominate and enter the details of a primary Point of Contact.
+Such person can include a member on the participating team.
+All communications concerning the Moot will be sent by e-mail to the nominated person.
+It is that person's responsibility to convey all relevant information and distribute all relevant material to the team.
 Changes in contact details of the nominated persons, if any, must be duly communicated to the Administrators.

 6.2.
-REGISTRATION FEE
+Registration Fee

 6.2.1.
 The registration fee for all overseas teams is USD 200.
-For all Indian teams, a registration fee of INR 2.500 shall be charged.
-The teams qualifying for the oral rounds in accordance with Rule 11.2 shall have to pay a further fee of INR 7.500.
-This fee is inclusive of accommodation, travel to and from the venue and the tickets to the socials event for all members of the team.
+For all Indian teams, a registration fee of INR 10,000 shall be charged.
+This fee is inclusive of accommodation, food, travel to and from the venue and the tickets to the socials event for all members of the team.

 6.3.
-PAYMENT OF REGISTRATION FEE
+Payment of Registration Fee

-6.3.1.
-The registration fee for the Moot is to be paid through a wire transfer, the details of which are available on our website.
-For overseas teams, the deadLine for payment of registration fee is March 1st, 2023.
-For Indian teams, the deadLine for payment of registration fee is February 25th, 2023.
-For Indian teams that qualify for the oral rounds in accordance with Rule 11.2, the deadLine for payment of registration fee is April 21, 2023.
+- 6.3.1.
+The registration fee for the Moot is to be paid through a wire transfer.
+The deadline for payment of registration fee for both overseas and Indian teams is March 10th, 2024. - 6.3.2.

-6.3.2.
 Any transfer fees or any other incidental charges must be paid by the transferor.
-The wire transfer must also indicate the name of the institution for which the transfer has been made.

-6.3.3.
-ALL teams must email a screenshot of the payment made within 3 days of the expiry of the deadLine of payment.
+The wire transfer must also indicate the name of the institution for which the transfer has been made. - 6.3.3.
+Every team's Point of Contact must email a screenshot of the payment made within 3 days of the expiry of the deadline of payment.
+Additionally, teams are required to attach a copy of the payment receipt in the prescribed field of the final registration form. - 6.4.

-6.4.
 Once a team is registered after filling in the registration form, a team code shall be assigned to it by the administrators.
 This team code will serve as their unique identifier both for Memorials and at the oral rounds.

-6.5.
+This code shall be communicated over mail by the administrators. - 6.5.
 The administrators reserve the absolute discretion to refuse or cancel the registration of any team.